 What are the most common sources of particulate matter?

 Airborne particulate matter can be born as a consequence of many different environmental and lifestyle factors.
-Outdoor pollution is commonly recognized, however increasingly indoor pollution is becoming more prevalent and more troublesome – when taking care of skin, it is important to consider both.
+Outdoor pollution is commonly recognised, however increasingly indoor pollution is becoming more prevalent and more troublesome – when taking care of skin, it is important to consider both.

 The most common sources of particulate matter include;

 - Industrial processes i.e. from factories, incinerators, power plants